bstafford2017/remote-concurrent-scheduler/docs/DOCUMENTATION_README.txt

 sudo raspi-config

 If you ever are prompted for a password, the default for a pi is 'raspberry'.
+The FIRST step to take on either Raspberry Pi is to turn off Bluetooth.

 For Server Pi's use the following documents in order:
 Server Pi setup.txt